thevipinmishra/thevipinmishra.github.io/src/pages/blog/customize-bootstrap-5-sass.md

 Here we have defined a npm-script with the name of **compile css** and added a command to compile the `bootstrap.scss` into `bootstrap.css` (refer to [Sass cli](https://Sass-lang.com/documentation/cli/dart-Sass) options for more).

-Now, open your terminal and run the following command to build the css files.
+Now, open your terminal and run the following command to build the CSS files.

 ```bash
 npm run compile-css